RETIREE ACCUMULATED SICK LEAVE (RASL) FAQS

 - apply for retirement with one of the authorized State of Arizona retirement systems immediately (within 31 calendar days of separation from State service),

 - have at least 500 hours of accrued unused sick leave at the time of retirement, and

-- apply in writing for the RASL benefit within 180 days of your retirement date by completing the RASL Certification Forms and returning it to the UA Payroll Department,
+- apply in writing for the RASL benefit within 180 days of your retirement date by completing the RASL Certification Form and returning it to the UA Division of Human Resources,

-If you intend to take the deferred compensation option for your first payment, you must submit the completed RASL forms to the UA Payroll Department prior to separation from employment.
+If you intend to take the deferred compensation option for your first payment, you must submit the completed RASL forms to the UA Division of Human Resources prior to separation from employment.

 There are no extensions to these deadlines.
 If you do not meet them, you permanently and irrevocably forfeit this benefit.

 - You must apply for retirement from one of the authorized State of Arizona retirement systems within 31 calendar days from your date of separation from State service.